Marilyn Monroe: More than a sex symbol | DW | 31.05.2021

 Today though, she is viewed through a different lens: Women in the 1950s simply didn't have enough clout to dictate their terms.

 But Monroe was eventually embraced as an icon by the unlikeliest of groups: the feminists.
-Originally held up as an example of why feminism was necessary to counter the sexual exploitation and objectification of women, she's since been recognized for holding her own and being ahead of her time.
+Originally held up as an example of why feminism was necessary to counter the sexual exploitation and objectification of women, she has since been recognized for holding her own and being ahead of her time.

 Way before Facebook COO Sheryl Sandberg rallied women to "lean in" and claim their rightful space at the workplace, Monroe had already warmed her seat.

-Signed to Twentieth Century Fox, she'd grown weary of "dumb blonde" roles, and wanted to have more say in the scripts and roles handed to her.
+Signed to Twentieth Century-Fox, she had grown weary of "dumb blonde" roles, and wanted to have more say in the scripts and roles handed to her.
 "An actress isn't a machine," she once told Life magazine writer Richard Meryman, "but they treat you like one."

 Following much legal wrangling, Monroe and Fox struck a deal that saw her successfully negotiating for back pay, a higher salary, and a say in scripts, directors, and cinematographers — a rare victory for a female actor then.
 Her company produced The Prince and the Showgirl.